-The high-end Cadillac Escalade EXT sport utility truck competes with fully loaded pickups like the Toyota Tundra Limited and Ford F-150 Platinum.
+The high-end Cadillac Escalade EXT sport utility truck competes with the Lincoln Mark LT, as well as fully loaded pickups like the Toyota Tundra Limited.

-The EXT's cargo bed has 45.5 cubic feet of volume (about the same as a short-box crew cab pickup truck).
+The EXT's rear cargo bed is 45.5 cubic feet (about the same as a compact, short-box crew cab pickup truck).
 The cab midgate flips inward along with the second-row seats, extending the pickup box to 101 cubic feet of cargo volume.
-The EXT maintains the triangular C-pillar extensions of GM's first-generation crossover pickups, and the design is highlighted by its rectangular headlights and angular face.
+It maintains the triangular C-pillar extensions of GM's first-generation crossover pickups, and the design is highlighted by its rectangular headlights and angular face.
+Exterior features include

 - 18-inch wheels standard

 Two rows of seats accommodate five occupants.
 The folded midgate creates an expanded, continuous-load floor for the bed, but the lack of a partition exposes occupants to the elements.
 Interior features include

 - Standard leather

 - Optional heated steering wheel and navigation system

 A 6.2-liter V-8 generates 403 horsepower and 417 pounds-feet of torque and works through a six-speed automatic transmission.
 All-wheel drive is standard.